 Complications of Meniere’s Disease

 It can be difficult to predict when a dizzy spell or vertigo episode will occur and how long it will last.
 That uncertainty could cause unease and anxiety.
-Imbalance can also increase your risk of falling and sustaining an injury.
+Imbalance also increases your risk of falling and sustaining an injury.
 Meniere’s disease symptoms may make it difficult to drive or complete activities of daily living, including doing chores and cooking.

 Treatment Options